huf0813/bcc-adventure-park/CONVENTION.md

 6. Use `.gitignore`.
 7. Test-Driven Development (we hope that this will be shown in each commit if you can).
 8. Don't forget to send your API Docs to us.
 9. The deadline was expected before February 15, 2020.
+There is an interview after you did a pull request.
+Please, prepare your self for interview, our team will contact you immediately.
 During this time, it may change.
 Consider following our social media on [Instagram](https://www.instagram.com/bccfilkom/) or LINE Official Account (@obw9635b) for further information.